 - Lemon balm: Also known as Melissa officinalis, lemon balm is a lemon-scented herb that’s native to North Africa, West Asia, and Europe.
 It’s been known to improve mood and cognitive function, relieve stress, reduce anxiety, and more.

 Some may interact with medications or may not be considered beneficial by your doctor.
-These herbs are also not supplements for addiction treatment.
-If you are struggling with alcohol abuse, the best thing you can do is undergo an alcohol detox and treatment like the ones offered at Clearbrook Pennsylvania.
+These herbs are also not substitutes for addiction treatment or any other medications.
+If you are struggling with alcohol abuse, the best thing you can do is undergo an alcohol detox and treatment like the ones offered at our Clearbrook Pennsylvania rehab.

 Meditation is when a person uses mindfulness, focus, thought, or activity to increase their attention, gain self-awareness, achieve mental clarity, and reach a calm state of mind.
-This a practice that’s been around for centuries but is also adaptable.
+This is a practice that’s been around for centuries but is also adaptable.
 Meditating is known for its ability to help with stress relief.
 It’s also used in addiction treatment and is one of the several special programs and therapies we utilize in treating substance use disorders at our rehab center.